benmathes/the-third-web/the-third-web.md

 The tether drops again; but now I know
 That twenty one centuries of stony sleep
 Were vexed to nightmare by a forking cradle,
-And what rough NFT, its hour come round at last,
+And what rough DAO, its hour come round at last,
 Slouches towards Burning Man to be born?
 ```